webbit/webbit-rest/README.md

 Webbit-REST is a small [Sinatra](http://www.sinatrarb.com/)-inspired API for the [Webbit](https://github.com/webbit/webbit) web server.
 It is based on [RFC 6570](http://tools.ietf.org/html/rfc6570) and the excellent [wo-furi](http://code.google.com/p/wo-furi/) library.

+Webbit-REST also adds support for easy templating (currently only supporting [JMustache](https://github.com/samskivert/jmustache)).
+See jmustachedemo for an example.

 ## Sample usage:

 ```java